aboutsummaryrefslogtreecommitdiff

 Editing issues

-pearl-set-assignee Set a team member as assignee
+pearl-edit-assignee Pick a team member as assignee

-pearl-set-labels Replace labels; empty selection clears them
+pearl-edit-labels Pick labels; an empty selection clears them

-pearl-add-comment Add a new Linear comment
+pearl-create-comment Add a new Linear comment

-pearl-edit-current-comment Push edits to one of your own comments
+pearl-edit-current-comment Edit one of your own comments

 pearl-delete-current-issue Soft-delete the current issue after confirmation